-Of course, all non-essential details of real setup should be avoided in the problem where one seeks the invariant properties of quantum objects lurked behind generating amplitudes.
-Otherwise we will trapped in the Bohr's tenet of ``classical language" leading to mixture of quantum and outlandish classical that is the obstacle for building pure quantum model.
-This is why the Fock's principle of ``relativity to measuring device" \cite{Fock} and ``functional relativity" \cite{Kryukov1,Kryukov2} could not be realized in full measure since there is no and could not be a good mathematical quantum model for classical setup.
-Therefore a model of ``flexible pure quantum setup" with a possibility of infinitesimal variation of some parameter (in my model parameters of $SU(N)$ ) should be built.
+Of course, all non-essential details of a real setup should be avoided in the problem where one seeks the invariant properties of quantum objects underlying the generating amplitudes.
+Otherwise we will trapped in the Bohr's tenet of ``classical language" leading to mixture of quantum and classical language that is the obstacle for building pure quantum model.
+This is why Fock's principle of ``relativity to measuring device" \cite{Fock} and ``functional relativity" \cite{Kryukov1,Kryukov2} could not be realized in full measure, since there is no and could not be a good mathematical quantum model for classical setup.
+Therefore a model of ``flexible pure quantum setup" with a possibility for infinitesimal variation of some parameter (in my model parameters of $SU(N)$ ) should be built.
 In order to do it one needs to find invariant laws of quantum motions and to provide their classification.
-If we limit ourself by unitary finite dimension dynamics then group $SU(N)$ acting in $C^N$ may be used.
-This approach was developed is the framework of \emph{``local functional relativity"} or \emph{``super-relativity"} \cite{Le1,Le2,Le3}.
-This is actual physical reason why I use vector fields on $CP(N-1)$ playing the role of local dynamical variables (LDV's) in order to build \emph{flexible quantum reference frame} \cite{Le4}.
-All arguments given above say that one should use primary functional coordinates in group sub-manifold instead of space-time coordinates.
+If we limit ourself by unitary finite dimension dynamics then the group $SU(N)$ acting in $C^N$ may be used.
+This approach was developed as a framework of \emph{``local functional relativity"} or \emph{``super-relativity"} \cite{Le1,Le2,Le3}.
+This is the actual physical reason why I use vector fields on $CP(N-1)$ playing the role of local dynamical variables (LDV's) in order to build \emph{flexible quantum reference frame} \cite{Le4}.
+All arguments given above say that one should use primary functional coordinates in the group submanifold instead of space-time coordinates.
 Why?